daimlervg/notificationbox/README.md

 # Notification box
-A single Wdiget template(html, css and js) to get notifications.
+A single Widget template(html, css and js) to get notifications.
 This Project was specific to get notifications from session storage of browser.

 ## Folders
-Contain the folowing folders:
+Contain the following folders:

-### notifactionboxjs
+### notificationboxjs
-a dinamic widgect who create all html from js
+a dinamic widget who create all html from js

 ### notificationhtml
 a static widget (html, css and js)